ojwb/survex/doc/datafile.rst

 Description
    The ``*declination`` command is the modern way to specify magnetic declinations in Survex.
+It was added in Survex 1.2.21 but buggy so not really usable until 1.2.22.

    Magnetic declination is the difference between Magnetic North and True North.
-It varies over time as the Earth's magnetic field moves, and also with location.
-Compass bearings are measured relative to Magnetic North - adding the magnetic declination gives bearings relative to True North.
+A compass measures an angle relative to Magnetic North
+   - adding the magnetic declination gives bearings relative to True North.
+   The magnetic declination varies with location and also with time as the Earth's magnetic field moves.

+   Generally it's best to specify a suitable output coordinate system, and use ``*declination auto`` so Survex corrects for magnetic declination for you.
+   Survex 1.2.27 and later will also automatically correct for grid convergence (the difference between Grid North and True North).

+   If you don't specify an output coordinate system, but fix one or more points then Survex works implicitly in the coordinate system your fixed points were specified in.
+This mode of operation is provided for compatibility with datasets from before support for explicit coordinate systems was added to Survex - it's much better to specify the output coordinate system as above.
+   But if you have a survey of a cave which isn't connected to any known fixed points then you'll need to handle it this way, either fixing an entrance to some arbitrary coordinates (probably (0,0,0)) or letting Survex pick a station as the origin.
+If the survey was all done in a short enough period of time that the magnetic declination won't have changed significantly, you can just ignore it and Grid North in the implicit coordinate system will be Magnetic North at the time of the survey.
+If you want to correct for magnetic declination, you can't use ``*declination auto`` because the IGRF model needs the real world coordinates, but you can specify literal declination values for each survey using ``*declination <declination>
+   <units>``.
+Then Grid North in the implicit coordinate system is True North.

-   Prior to 1.2.22, ``*calibrate declination`` was used instead.
+   Prior to 1.2.21, ``*calibrate declination`` was used instead.
 If you use a mixture of ``*calibrate declination`` and ``*declination``, they interact in the natural way - whichever was set most recently is used for each compass reading (taking into account survey scope).
-We don't generally recommend mixing the two, but it's useful to understand how they interact if you want to combine datasets using the old and new commands, and perhaps if you have a large existing dataset and want to migrate it without having to change everything at once.
+We don't generally recommend mixing the two, but it's useful to understand how they interact if you want to combine datasets using the old and new commands, or if you have a large existing dataset and want to migrate it without having to change everything at once.

    Note that the value specified uses the conventional sign for magnetic declination, unlike the old ``*calibrate declination`` which needed a value